JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/06-Effect-Eff-and-Aff/04-Basic-Aff-Functions.md

 ## Aff Overview

-Before showing what you the equivalent version of our program using Aff, let's first overview some of its concepts, so that it's easier to understand the upcoming code.
+Before showing what you the equivalent version of our program using `Aff`, let's first overview some of its concepts, so that it's easier to understand the upcoming code.

 `Aff` as an effect monad must support the following features to be truly asynchronous:
 - handles errors that may arise during its computation